wp-plugins/footer-putter/readme.txt

 == Changelog ==

+= 1.3 = Pre-configure according to the WordPress theme
 = 1.2 = Fix display of telephone number
 = 1.1 = Fix link in admin.php from screenshot1.jpg to screenshot-1.jpg
 = 1.0 = Initial release

 == Upgrade Notice ==

-= 1.2 =
+= 1.3 =
-* Mandatory - fix display of telephone number in footer
+* Optional - Pre-configure settings to make it work with more themes out of the box.

 == Links ==